 - light a candle and watch it flicker (the Nature’s Wick wooden wick candles are my absolute favourite because they crackle like a campfire)

 - sip your favourite morning beverage slowly… savor the smell and taste of it

 - watch the sun rise

-- color (I especially love the coloring books by Margaret Feinberg, but there are so many adult coloring books available, you’ll surely find one you love)
+- colour (I especially love the colouring books by Margaret Feinberg, but there are so many adult colouring books available, you’ll surely find one you love)

 - take a warm shower

 - put some calming drops of essential oils into your favourite diffuser

 - do some bird watching (place a bird feeder outside your window and watch the birds come and go)